afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l5-inferring.md

 -  classical ML Model :
    -  complex and slow process
    -  need of a different model for each task (extraction, sentiment analysis..)
--  LLM models : much faster and all you is a `prompt`
+-  LLM models : much faster and all you need is a `prompt`
    -  only need one API (model) to perform many different tasks

 ## Application & examples